blogmywiki/smolBASIC/README.md

 ## PiGFX version

 Note that `smolBASIC-GFX-main.py` is an experimental and very buggy version that instead of using serial over USB, uses serial over pins on the edge connector so you can use a normal dumb terminal, such as a Raspberry Pi running PiGFX https://github.com/fbergama/pigfx

+This version also has `ink` and `paper` commands to set colours by name: red, green, blue, yellow, cyan, magenta, black and white.

 Configure your Pi (or other terminal) to run at 9600 baud.